Born into care: infants becoming looked after in Scotland – rates, recurrence and outcomes

 - the pathways of infants into and through the Children’s Hearings System, including permanence outcomes.

-The study uses administrative data held by Scottish Children’s Reporter Administration (SCRA) about all children looked after away from home via the Children’s Hearings System in Scotland.
-It also uses information recorded in the case files for a sample of 70 infants, to provide more detail on their family backgrounds, experiences and pathways.
+The study used administrative data held by Scottish Children’s Reporter Administration (SCRA) about all children looked after away from home via the Children’s Hearings System in Scotland.
+It also used information recorded in the case files for a sample of 70 infants, to provide more detail on their family backgrounds, experiences and pathways.

 Research Team